-I’ve been writing recently about a patent from Google on Direct Answers, and how Google might take those from authoritative sources, using an intent template process (“what are the symptoms for [measles, flu, athlete’s foot,ebola]”) to include many direct answer responses to natural language queries, while also showing keyword-based search results.
+I’ve been writing recently about a patent from Google on Featured Snippets, and how Google might take those from authoritative sources, using an intent template process (“what are the symptoms for [measles, flu, athlete’s foot,ebola]”) to include many direct answer responses to natural language queries, while also showing keyword-based search results.

-The patent doesn’t tell us about how such natural language direct answers are chosen by the search engine, but the following document, which shares the same authors as the inventors of the patent, and which was filed by them as a provisional patent, does give us some ideas on how those are found on the web.
+The patent doesn’t tell us about how such natural language featured the search engine chooses snippets.
+Still, the following document, which shared the same authors as the inventors of the patent and filed by them as a provisional patent, gives us some ideas on how those are found on the web.

-We know that Google is looking for responses from pages that they consider to be “authoritative” pages.
+We know that Google is looking for responses from pages that they consider “authoritative” pages.